 Lifts Over 3" Tall, And The Reasons They Are Difficult To Build, Properly

 Anytime you lift your truck over 3 inches every component within your suspension set up is affected and therefore you’ve invited in additional cost, additional safety concerns, and a lot more aggravation when trying to dial in your suspension.

 Any lift over 3.5 inches will require drop brackets and the geometry of the suspension has changed dramatically.
-The issue arises because the drop brackets for a 6 inch lift are the same as the brackets for a 4 inch lift and for good reason, maintaining geometry.
-The reality of your 4 inch lift is that with a 3 inch track bar and bump stop drop, you’ve only increased your compression by 1 inch.
+The issue arises because the drop brackets for a 6-inch lift are the same as the brackets for a 4-inch lift and for good reason, maintain geometry.
+The reality of your 4-inch lift is that with a 3-inch track bar and bump stop drop, you’ve only increased your compression by 1 inch.

 High lift kits exist and provide a bit of ground clearance but tend to leave out the previously mentioned components that will inevitably need attention.
 Without attending to these components your handling and drivability will most certainly be compromised.

-Through research and development we prefer our 3 inch systems to the high lift kits for the 2003-2011 Ram.
-Our 3 inch lift systems are just that, a designed and engineered system versus simply being a lift kit.
-It’s built to fit 37 inch tires and is as impressive as any 6 inch lift out there.
-With the money you save you can get high-end shocks to build out your rig’s suspension while saving time on install.
+Through research and development, we prefer our 3 inch systems to the high lift kits for the 2003-2011 Ram.
+Our 3-inch lift systems are just that, a designed and engineered system versus simply being a lift kit.
+It’s built to fit 37-inch tires and is as impressive as any 6-inch lift out there.
+With the money, you save you can get high-end shocks to build out your rig’s suspension while saving time on the install.

-Send us an email (email@example.com) if you have any questions or visit our product pages for more information.
+Send us an email at email@example.com if you have any questions or visit our product pages for more information.